Ph.D. in Psychology - Applicant Info

 Statement of Purpose: A personal statement of 500 words or less includes a description of your career objectives and your specific interests in psychology.
 You should indicate past research activities and the areas of research activity in which you are particularly interested, as well as indicating what faculty research interests are parallel to your own.

-Resume/Vita: Uploading a resume/vita is strongly encouraged, but not required.
-These should list relevant research achievements (e.g., published papers, conference presentations and fellowships).
+Resume/Vita: Should list relevant research achievements (e.g., published papers, conference presentations and fellowships).

 Writing Sample: Provide a research or academic paper you authored, preferably in your area of interest.
-These could include a manuscript (in preparation, submitted, or published), confrence presentation or grant application.
+These could include a manuscript (in preparation, submitted, or published), conference presentation or grant application.

 Faculty Interest: List at least one, but not more than three, faculty members with whom you are interested in working.
 List your most preferred mentor first.
-You can find the Faculty Interest Document 2017 to the right on this page.
+You can find the Faculty Interest Document 2018 to the right on this page when it's available, around October 2017.

 Letters of Recommendation: Request recommendations from three references through the online application system.